 Of the six chorale entries, the first three are treated similarly.
 The lower voices enter imitatively always in the order tenor, alto, bass with either the opening motive or other material taken from the ritornello.
 They entwine and support the soprano’s cantus firmus almost as if to sustain the resigned and peaceful soul on its journey to heaven.
 And so, in the hands of a lesser composer, this process might have continued.

 But Bach is the master of manipulating his choral forces to paint the subtlest of shades and changes of meaning.
 On the fourth and shortest phrase expressing the words ‘calm and quietness’, the order of entries is altered (A, T, B) and all voices die away, simply harmonized in the remote key of G minor.
-One bar later (bar 52) even the orchestra comes to a halt for a brief moment of reflection, an unusual event in movements of this type.
+One bar later (bar 52) even the orchestra comes to a halt for a brief moment of reflection, an unusual event in these fantasias.

-The writing underpinning phrase five is somewhat more assertive, perhaps to emphasise God’s given promise.
+The writing that underpins phrase five is somewhat more assertive, perhaps to emphasise God’s given promise.

 But it is the final entry that really catches our breath.
 This is the setting of the line—–death has been transformed into sleep.
 Counterpoint is now abandoned in the choir, and f naturals appear in both the chorale melody and harmony, allowing the highly expressive Neapolitan chord to tug at the emotions.